BLOG: Condemnation Law

 14 Mar 2022

 Eminent domain is the inherent right or power of the government to “take” private property for public use.
-In New Jersey, the State is vested with the power of eminent domain as an attribute of sovereignty, but the legislature may also delegate the power to other agencies and arms of the government (i.e., counties, municipalities,...
+In New Jersey, the State is vested with the power of eminent domain as an attribute of sovereignty.
+The legislature can also delegate this power to other agencies and arms of the government, such as counties, municipalities,...
 Read More

 N.J.
 District Court: Jersey City’s Limit on Short-Term Rentals is Constitutional Under the Takings Clause